Imago journey to machine learning

 - Implement image capture tools that result in higher quality, consistent geological images.

-- Build a library of images that makes images instantly available to geologists during interpretation and modelling.
+- Build a library of images that makes images instantly available to geologists during interpretation and modeling.

 This image shows the concept of clicking a drillhole trace (Leapfrog) – the image opens in a browser, viewed as a drill hole, allowing the geologist to validate their interpretation by viewing the core or chip images as an integral part of their daily work.